 What Men Should Wear During a Job Interview: A Gentleman’s Guide

-A recruiter or hiring manager calls you and you and lets you know you got the in person interview!
-Along with researching the company, reviewing the scope of work and your preparation, there is one additional decision that must be made prior to the interview that is extremely important: what to wear.
+A recruiter or hiring manager calls you and you and lets you know you got the in-person interview!
+Along with researching the company, learning about their total rewards and culture, reviewing the scope of work and your preparation, there is one additional decision that must be made prior to the interview that is extremely important: what to wear.
 It’s imperative that you look sharp and dress for success!

 What you wear to an interview will make a huge first impression on the potential employer and it is one of the first things they will notice.
 It’s imperative that you wear the proper attire and look neat, tidy, and put together no matter what job you are interviewing for and who you are meeting with.

 Below are the basics for dressing for success: